 What is a Diff Checker?

 A diff checker compares two pieces of text and shows exactly what changed between them.
 Lines that appear only in the original are marked as removed, lines that appear only in the modified version are marked as added, and lines that are identical remain unmarked.
-This makes it easy to spot edits, additions, and deletions at a glance.
+This makes it easy to spot edits, additions, and deletions at a glance — something that is almost impossible to do reliably by reading two long blocks of text side by side.

 Common Use Cases